 If deadly force is used, it is excessive unless the officer has “probable cause to believe that the suspect poses a significant threat of death or serious physical injury.”
 Garner, 471 U.S. at 3.
 By contrast, “the use of intermediate force must be justified by more than ‘a minimal interest’ held by the government.”
 Seidner, 39 F.4th at 600. “[A] suspect’s previous violent conduct does not justify non-trivial force where the suspect poses no immediate safety threat.”
 Andrews, 35 F.4th at 719.

 The first Graham factor, the “severity of the crime at issue,” should be modified as appropriate when officers are acting in a “community caretaking capacity” rather than to counter crime.
 Ames v.
 King County, 846 F.3d 340, 349 (9th Cir.
 2017).
 In such circumstances, “the better analytical approach” focuses the inquiry on the seriousness of the situation that gives rise to the community-caretaking function.
 See id.
 Also, with respect to the severity-of-the-crime Graham factor, the factor slightly weighs in favor of defendant officers who used force when the plaintiff was not involved in a crime but nevertheless had information useful to address an unfolding emergency of a threatened school shooting.
 Bernal v.
 Sacramento Cnty.
 Sheriff’s Dep’t, 73 F.4th 678, 694 (9th Cir.
 2023) (citing Ames, 846 F.3d at 349).
 In Sabbe v.
 Washington County Board of Commissioners, 84 F.4th 807, 819-25 (9th Cir.
-2023), the Ninth Circuit applied the Graham factors to law enforcement’s use of an armored personnel carrier, which weighs several times as much as a typical police cruiser, to collide with a suspect’s pickup in the hope of stopping it and determined the maneuver did not constitute excessive force.
+2023), the Ninth Circuit applied the Graham factors to law enforcement’s use of an armored personnel carrier, which weighs several times as much as a typical police cruiser, to collide with a suspect’s pickup in the hope of stopping it.
+“Because a reasonable jury could decide that Sabbe did not pose an imminent threat to the officers or to others at that point, and that the balance of the other factors also favors Plaintiff, a jury could decide that the second PIT maneuver constituted the use of excessive force within the meaning of the Fourth Amendment.”
+Sabbe, 84 F.4th at 825..
+See also Hyer v.
+City and County of Honolulu, 118 F.4th 1044, 1061 (9th Cir.
+2024) (in assessing the severity of the crime at issue–which is the first of the three primary Graham factors for determining the strength of the government’s interests–the courts look at whether the circumstances of the case warrant the conclusion that the suspect was a particularly dangerous criminal or that his offense was especially egregious, which may entail consideration of, first, the time that had elapsed between the alleged crimes, and second, the fact that the crimes were not the reason the police initially sought to apprehend the suspect).

 It is not error for a trial court to decline to single out one factor in the reasonableness inquiry, when the instructions properly charge the jury to consider all of the circumstances that confronted the officer.
 See Lam v.
 City of San Jose, 869 F.3d 1077, 1087 (9th Cir.
 2017) (affirming district court declining to give an instruction as to the officers’ “bad tactics”).
 It is not error for a trial court to decline to instruct explicitly on the availability of “alternative courses of action” when the instructions as a whole “fairly and adequately cover[ed] the issues presented.”
 Brewer v.
 City of Napa, 210 F.3d 1093, 1096-97 (9th Cir.
 2000).